 Prof. Dr. Stoeger of the University of Regensburg (Germany) has a proven track record in mentoring and mentoring research.
 Since 2005, she and her colleague Prof. Drs.
 Albert Ziegler of the University of Erlangen-Nuremberg (Germany) have been leading CyberMentor, a successful, Germany-wide online mentoring program.
 CyberMentor supports girls between the ages of 12 and 18 years in developing their interests in STEM.
 With the help of CyberMentor, Prof. Dr. Stoeger and her team have conducted extensive research on online mentoring in STEM and talent development.
 The methodically rigorous accompanying research has been described in numerous peer-reviewed publications.

 Prof. Dr. Stoeger conceived Global Talent Mentoring as part of the World Giftedness Center.
-Global Talent Mentoring, an innovative global program providing mentoring for talented youths, will be the flagship offering of the World Giftedness Center.
+Global Talent Mentoring, an innovative global program providing mentoring for talented youths, is the flagship offering of the World Giftedness Center.
 Distinct in its research-based, long-term mentoring approach, Global Talent Mentoring enables talented students from all regions and countries to develop their talent in a STEMM domain through mentoring by renowned international experts.
 Global Talent Mentoring uses a self-developed, specialized platform that enables and supports mentoring for talented students all over the world.
 Global Talent Mentoring is supported by its global network of partner institutions that help find talented students in STEMM domains and recruit extraordinary researchers and professionals who excel in their STEMM area and serve as mentors for Global Talent Mentoring.